jaysoo/nx-react-book/manuscript/chapter2.md

     getBooks().then(setBooks);
   }, [
     // This effect runs only once on first component render
-    // so we declare it as having no dependant state.
+    // so we declare it as having no dependent state.
   ]);

   return (